 A dance major at Ohio University means highly focused study in dance technique, choreography, production and dance academics.
 Technique provides the physical training to meet technical challenges presented in contemporary choreography.
 Choreography and dance production build skills in creative problem solving and project management.
 Dance academics, including pedagogy, kinesiology, history, and world dance strengthen effective communication, global understanding and the recognition of dance and movement study in relation to other disciplines.

-Founded in 1969 by Shirley Wimmer, the School of Dance is a charter member of the National Association of Schools of Dance and we are fully accredited by the Association.
-As part of the transformative learning community at Ohio University, we offer the Bachelor of Fine Arts in performance and choreography and Bachelor of Arts in dance through the College of Fine Arts.
+The Dance Division of the School of Dance, Film, and Theater offers the Bachelor of Fine Arts in performance and choreography and Bachelor of Arts in dance through the College of Fine Arts.
 Our curriculum provides a foundation for achieving goals in a variety of career areas and for pursuing advanced study in dance and related fields.
-Our graduates have distinguished themselves as dancers, choreographers, producers, arts administrators, educators and therapists.
+Dance graduates have distinguished themselves as professional dancers, choreographers, producers, scholars and teachers, arts administrators and therapists.

 Studying dance while pursuing other majors can include pursuit of a minor in Performance and Choreography, History and Theory, or Somatic Studies.
 Technique classes for non-majors are available in Modern, Ballet, Jazz and African techniques.

 The Ohio University Dance Division in the School of Dance, Film, and Theater is an accredited charter member of the National Association of Schools of Dance.